fengbintu/fengbintu.github.io/_pages/advice.md

 * [Reading List](#reading-list)

 ## Time Will Tell
 How many roads must a man walk down before you call him a man?
 Work hard, be patient, and focus on building your strength.
-Sometimes the goal isn't achieved immediately, not because you haven't tried enough, but because the time accumulation is still not enough.
+Sometimes the goal isn't achieved immediately, not because you haven't tried hard, but because the time accumulation is still not enough.
 Time will tell us the answer.

 ## ABCDE Principles
 This is the most important lesson I learned from Prof. Yuan Xie.
 The original version of ABCDE provides guidelines for how to become an excellent researcher.
 Always remember to take a look back at these principles, after you run for a long research journey.
 The following is my version **based on my own study and career development**.